nnn1590/LiME/doc/README.md

 Memory acquisition over the TCP tunnel is then a two-part process.
 First, the target device must listen on a specified TCP port and then we must connect to the device from the host computer.
 When the socket is connected, the kernel module will automatically send the acquired RAM image to the host device.

 In the adb root shell, we install our kernel module using the insmod command.
-To instruct the module to dump memory via TCP, we set the path parameter to "tcp", followed by a colon and then the port number that adb is forwarding.
+To instruct the module to dump memory via TCP, we set the path parameter to `tcp`, followed by a colon and then the port number that adb is forwarding.
 On our host computer, we connect to this port with netcat and redirect output to a file.
-We also select the "lime" formatting option.
+We also select the `lime` formatting option.
 When the acquisition process is complete, LiME will terminate the TCP connection.
 The following command loads the kernel module via adb on the target Android device:
 ```bash
 insmod /sdcard/lime.ko "path=tcp:4444 format=lime"